 Canine agility is a competitive dog sport that takes place within an obstacle course.
 Dogs are trained to make jumps, travel through tunnels, and navigate various walkways--all in a specific order.
 Each step of the way, the dogs are directed by their handlers (often their owners).
 This sport requires effective communication between the dog and the handler.

-Agility is an excellent form of exercise and mental stimulation, making it ideal for high-energy dogs like Border Collies and Australian Shepherds.
+Agility is an excellent form of exercise and mental stimulation, making it ideal for high-energy dogs like Border Collies, Australian Shepherds, and Schipperkes.
 However, just about any healthy dog can participate in agility.
 The intensity and difficulty of the course can be altered to accommodate dogs with limitations or special needs.
 Teamwork between dog and human is the cornerstone of this sport.

 02 of 10